Elangovan0101/Car-price-prediction/README.md

 - **highwaympg**: Highway miles per gallon.
 - **price**: Price of the car (target variable).

+  ## 🤖 Models Used

+- **Linear Regression**
+  - R-squared: 0.7982
+  - Mean Squared Error: 0.2508

+- **Random Forest Regressor**
+  - R-squared: 0.9584
+  - Mean Squared Error: 0.0517

+## 📈 Evaluation

+The models are evaluated using Mean Squared Error (MSE) and R-squared (R²) metrics.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/fooBar`)
+3. Commit your changes (`git commit -am 'Add some fooBar'`)
+4. Push to the branch (`git push origin feature/fooBar`)
+5. Create a new Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ⚙️ Installation

 To install the necessary dependencies, use the following command: